mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command that displays the content of /etc/passwd and /etc/hosts Command that displays the last 10 lines of /etc/passwd Command that displays the first 10 lines of /etc/passwd
+Command that displays the content of /etc/passwd and /etc/hosts Command that displays the last 10 lines of /etc/passwd Command that displays the first 10 lines of /etc/passwd Command that displays the third line of the file iacta